Ri-Dearg/horizon-photo/README.md

 - An arrow that scrolls back to the map appears after scrolling down
 - Iframe images, heading and blurb swap country on marker selection
 - Iframe height auto adjust on window resize and iframe images loading
-- All images use loading blur until they are fully loaded
+- All images use loading blur and thumbnail placeholders until they are fully loaded
 - An image popup modal appears when an image is clicked to highlight it
 - Form Validation
 - The newsletter allows people to sign up to receive the blog posts to the their inbox.